Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: Proof of Theorem

 \begin{proposition}[see \cite{Cohen76}] For any odd $m$, both groups $ H^*(B(\R^{m}, N), \Q)$ and \\ $H^*(B(\R^{m}, N), \pm \Q)$ are one-dimensional over $\Q$.
 Namely, $ H^0(B(\R^{m}, N), \Q)\simeq \Q$ and $H^{(m-1)[N/2]}(B(\R^{m}, N), \pm \Q) \simeq \Q$. \end{proposition}

 The first assertion of this proposition holds by the Euler characteristic reason: by (\ref{fks}) the cohomology group $H^*(I(\R^{m},N), \Q)$ of the $N!$-fold covering space is exactly $N!$-dimensional over $\Q$ and is placed in even dimensions only.

-The groups (\ref{b}) are obviously isomorphic to $\Q$ in the dimension $0$, hence they are trivial in all other dimensions.
-Let us describe a cycle generating the homology group dual to (\ref{c}).
+The groups (\ref{b}) are obviously isomorphic to $\Q$ in dimension $0$, hence they are trivial in all other dimensions.